 Word processing applications like Microsoft Word and Google Docs include a handful of options that are set as default.
 This includes a default paper size which, in most cases, will be either Letter or A4, depending on your geographic location.
-But if you want to change paper size in Google Docs then you may be wondering how to locate that setting.
+But if you want to know how to change paper size in Google Docs then you may be wondering how to locate that setting.

 When you create a new document in Google Docs, it uses the default settings for the application.
 In many cases, this means that the default paper size will be the Letter paper size.
 But not every document that you create will require that specific page size, so you may find yourself looking for a way to change it to Legal, or some other size.

 Google Docs provides you with a way to change the page size, along with several other document attributes.
 Our guide below will show you where to find and change the paper size setting in Google Docs if your current document requires something other than the currently selected page size.